tomas-fryza/avr-course/labs/06-uart/README.md

    ![Flowchart for Even parity](images/flowchart_parity_algo.png)

+3. Draw a timing diagram of the output from UART/USART when transmitting three character data `De2` in 4800 7O2 mode (7 data bits, odd parity, 2 stop bits, 4800&nbsp;Bd).
+The image can be drawn on a computer (by [WaveDrom](https://wavedrom.com/) for example) or by hand.
+Name all parts of timing diagram.

-3. Program a software UART transmitter (emulated UART) that will be able to generate UART data on any output pin of the ATmega328P microcontroller.
+4. Program a software UART transmitter (emulated UART) that will be able to generate UART data on any output pin of the ATmega328P microcontroller.
 Let the bit rate be approximately 9600&nbsp;Bd and do not use the delay library.
 Also consider the possibility of calculating the parity bit.
 Verify the UART communication with logic analyzer or oscilloscope.

-4. Program an interactive console that communicates between ATmega328P and the computer (PuTTY application) via UART.
+5. Program an interactive console that communicates between ATmega328P and the computer (PuTTY application) via UART.
 Let the main screen of the console is as follows:

    ```bash
    --- Interactive UART console ---